macbook pro displaying group of people

 Nurses play a central role in the healthcare system, and their role is comprehensive, far-reaching, and impactful for patient outcomes.
 Nurses care for individuals through health promotion, patient advocacy, patient and family education, illness and injury prevention, and support.
 Nurses save lives and collaborate with other healthcare providers to enhance the quality of care for patients.

 To become a highly skilled registered nurse (RN), you may take the traditional bachelor’s in nursing (BSN) pathway if you have not enrolled in classes before.
 It is generally the first degree you earn after completing a traditional BSN program.
-Consider accelerated BSN programs online to earn your degree as efficiently as possible.
+But why not consider one of the online ABSN programs that are offered by leading institutions to help you earn your degree?

 Contents